skyhitblog/skyhitblog.github.io/index.md

 ---
 layout: home
 ---
-# I'm a day dreamer.
+# I'm a mix of tech and art.

+I day dream.
 Probably I day dream more than I should.
 And you will always find me working on new ideas!

 Ok, having said that I started my first venture when we were still in Enginnering.
-It was about brand design and company solutions.
+It was about brand design and corporate solutions.
 Then the next just before graduation.
 That one was a whole foods delivery service.

-I then joined as a co-founder of [Alchemy Pixels](http://alchemypixels.com), a film production house based in Northeast India.
-We work with artiists, festival organizers and on documentaries.
+I then joined as a co-founder at [Alchemy Pixels](http://alchemypixels.com), a film production house based in Northeast India.
+We work with artists, festival organizers and on documentaries.

 I've always been very passionate about tech in general.
 I was in class 4 when I first got my hands on the school computer and I knew then and there that this is it, this is my life.